netskopeoss/Data-Schema/README.md

 position: For transaction events, data is in w3c log format.
 Position column represents the order the particular field appears in the Response.

 version: Applicable for just the transaction events.
-Provides information about what are the transaction events format this Field will be part of.
-We are supporting up to v3 as of now.
+Provides information about what are all the transaction events formats this Field will be part of, we are supporting up to v3 currently.
 ```